Arkworld Vol. 1, April 2020, Devil’s Due Comics

 I also noticed that Arkworld has its own dedicated website, separate from the publisher, so I decided to check it out.
 The homepage shows you all 5 versions of the cover, one of which is a special edition cover from David Hatcher Childress.
 The only other menu option on the website takes you to the comic creator’s blog.
 The first entry, Converging Discoveries, explains the inspiration behind the comic.
 There’s a fun little slideshow of photos to compliment the blog post.
 In the post, Blaylock discusses what interests led him to write Arkworld.
 He mentions, “a few very interesting discoveries that are truly throwing a wrench in the gears of traditional archaeological beliefs.”
 Later, unsurprisingly, there’s also mention of hiding challenging discoveries to protect reputations and all that stuff (I’m paraphrasing here).
 He includes some specific inspirational examples and little descriptions of each, which are Denisovan DNA, Göbekli Tepe, the enormous number of Maya buildings recently uncovered in Guatemala by LIDAR, and the comet impact hypothesis (aka the Younger Dryas Impact Hypothesis).

 To be completely honest, I enjoyed Arkworld Vol. 1.
 I think it’s a fun, adventurous story and I really am interested in following it to see where it goes.
-I’m not particularly worried about the pseudoarchaeology as it appears in the pages of the comic, because it has been wound into the storyline in a very fictional manner.
-I don’t think the comic itself is going to drive anyone down a pseudoarchaeology rabbit hole.
-But I’m worried that everything beyond the pages will.
-I do have concerns about the fact that all the suggested readings/listenings are pseudoarchaeological.
+I do have some concerns, however, about the fact that all the suggested readings/listenings are pseudoarchaeological.
 I also have concerns that in the blog posts there is additional encouragement to seek out pseudoarchaeological explanations and disregard archaeology because we “had an aversion to any hypothesis that came anywhere close to insinuating any truth…”.
 I’m concerned because of the serious harms pseudoarchaeology can cause to people and communities.
 This isn’t an indictment of the comic creators.
 I don’t know them and I want to give them the benefit of the doubt that they’re interested in archaeology but misguided.
 I know there are many archaeologists who would LOVE to work with comic creators and help them tell and awesome story without perpetuating pseudoarchaeology (including some advice on what is or is not appropriate to include as Kickstarter incentives), and I hope Arkworld’s creators try to connect with us!
 In the meantime, I’ll keep my eyes on the comic store shelves for the next installment in the new Arkworld saga.